 Knee pain with swelling is the most common presenting complaint.
-Patient might find it difficult to walk and kneel on the affected side.
+The patient might find it difficult to walk and kneel on the affected side.
 There might be a history of excessive kneeling due to occupational reasons.
-Sometimes, history of blunt trauma could be elicited.
+Sometimes, a history of blunt trauma could be elicited.

 On examination, the anterior aspect of knee is swollen [fluid filled swelling] towards the lower pole of patella and redness could be present.

 Patella is tender on palpation and crepitation may be elicitable.

 Laboratory studies are not usually indicated to diagnose prepatellar bursitis.
 Fluid aspiration may be sent for ruling out infection or other crystal diseases

 Infection is marked by an increase in WBC count of the aspirated fluid, elevated protein, elevated lactate and decreased glucose levels.
 The fluid may be found positive for bacterial staining.
 The fluid could be subjected to culture and sensitivity if the findings are suggestive of infection

 Crystals in the aspirated fluid could differentiate between different crystal diseases.

 Radiographs are generally not required but may be done to rule out other conditions.